ARM-software/abi-aa/bpabi32/bpabi32.rst

 definitions of X will be hidden from static binding.

 (Aside: In general it is only possible to bind statically to the latest version of a symbol X exported by an executable file.
-Any other tool chain behavior is Q-o-I. If the executable file exporting X is subsequently updated creating a new version of X and preserving the old version, this executable will nonetheless be linked dynamically to the old version X. An
+Any other toolchain behavior is Q-o-I. If the executable file exporting X is subsequently updated creating a new version of X and preserving the old version, this executable will nonetheless be linked dynamically to the old version X. An